akka/akka-persistence-jdbc/README.md

 # akka-persistence-jdbc
-Akka-persistence-jdbc is a persistence plugin for [akka-persistence](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) that writes journal entries to a configured JDBC database.
-It supports writing journal messages and snapshots to two tables, the journal table and the snapshot table.
+Akka-persistence-jdbc is a plugin for [akka-persistence](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) that writes journal entries to a configured JDBC database.
+It supports writing journal messages and snapshots to two tables: the 'journal' table and the 'snapshot' table.

 By setting the appropriate Journal and SnapshotStore classes in the application.conf, you can choose the following databases